About Us

 Scott Bjerkos

-Scott is an investigator with the Vernon County Sheriff’s Office.
+Scott is a detective with the Vernon County Sheriff’s Office.
 He has 38 years of experience in law enforcement, all with the Sheriff’s office.
 He is determined to provide the best protection possible in the war on drugs.
 He sees firsthand how drugs destroy lives and is proud to be with an organization that’s making a difference.

 Fritz Leinfelder